 The line between business and church is messy.
 It’s a line everyone must walk, and nobody’s sure how to do it well.
 Is this a church or a business?
 Or could it be both?
 Most (if not all) churches run as nonprofits, which makes everything twice as difficult.
 The majority of their costs are funded through congregational donations, which makes them feel as nonbusiness-like as you can get.
 It’s a relational business.
 You’re not fighting for dollars; you’re fighting for hearts.
 And yet, at the same time, you can’t run a church without money.
 Are you feeling the tension here?
 Do you see where I’m going?
-We often think that business and church are opposites.
-It’s about money (business), or it’s about people (church).
+We often think that business and church are opposites: it’s about money (business), or it’s about people (church).
+But is it possible to run the church as a business?

 Business and church — But can it be about both?

-In my opinion, churches should be run more like businesses.
+In my opinion, you can run a church as a businesses.
 And before you write me off completely and tell me about Jesus turning over tables, hear me out.
 I think implementing best business practices in our churches today can help us serve the greatest number of people in the most helpful ways.

 First, people want responsible leaders.